spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-mautrix-wsproxy.md

 matrix_mautrix_wsproxy_syncproxy_shared_secret: 'secret token from bridge'
 ```

-Note that the tokens must match what is compiled into the `mautrix-imessage` bridge running on Mac and Android.
+Note that the tokens must match what is compiled into the [mautrix-imessage](https://github.com/mautrix/imessage) bridge running on your Mac or Android device.

 ## Usage